CS789Team/TicketTaggerWithPSO/README.md

 *  fasttext folder (contains fasttext pretrained model )
 *  w2v folder (contains W2V pretrained model as try )
 *  others files contains source code in Python & some documents.
+*  Datasets, dataset after cleaning and the main dataset (will be shared with you later due to its large size).
+*  Dataset cleaning method in python.

 Run requirements: